Yangxinsix/myqueue/docs/cli.rst

 Interact with the background process.

-Manage daemon for restarting, holding and releasing tasks.
+Manage daemon for sending notifications, restarting, holding and releasing tasks.

 {start,stop,status}:
     Start, stop or check status.